rewardStyle/kinetic/testexec/README.md

 There are three modes of operations permitted:  'read', 'write' and 'readwrite'.
 Write mode is produce only where as read mode is consume only.
 Readwrite mode is both produce and consume concurrently.

-So depending on the mode of operation, a kinetic producer will stream dummy data to the kinesis stream and a kinetic listener will stream from the kinesis stream.
+So depending on the mode of operation, a kinetic producer will stream dummy data to the kinesis stream and a kinetic consumer will stream from the kinesis stream.

 The program logs stream data stats to the console log periodically.